-When stunt rider Johnny Blaze made a deal with the demon Mephisto to cure his mentor's cancer, he should have known better.
+When stunt rider Johnny Blaze made a deal with the demon Mephisto to cure his mentor's cancer, he should have known better, as the manipulative devil simply used a stunt accident to claim his mentor's soul.
 Rejecting the deal when Mephisto came to collect, Blaze became bonded to the spirit Zarathos, turning into the terrifying Ghost Rider.

-- "Awesome McCool" Name: Even before he got his alter ego, his name is Johnny Blaze.
+- "Awesome McCool" Name: The name "Ghost Rider" certainly counts, but even before he got his alter ego, his name is Johnny Blaze.

-- Blood Knight: He REALLY likes his job.
+- Blood Knight: Even when Zarathos isn't in control, it's pretty clear that Johnny Blaze REALLY likes his job.

 - The Bus Came Back: Johnny returns from the first game after being absent from the second.

 - Chain Pain: Wields a length of chain laced with hellfire as a weapon.